getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/breadcrumbs.md

 ### `default`

-Describes an generic breadcrumb.
-This is typically a log message or user generated breadcrumb.
-The `data` part is entirely undefined and as such completely rendered as a key/value table.
+Describes a generic breadcrumb.
+This is typically a log message or user-generated breadcrumb.
+The `data` part is entirely undefined and as such, completely rendered as a key/value table.

 ```json